MrAle98/psinline/README.md

 ## Examples

-### Run cmdlet from PowerView
+### Run PowerView cmdlet

-First use coff_args to set PowerView.ps1 as powershell script to load and then use coffexec to execute Get-NetLocalGroup:
+First use coff_args to set PowerView.ps1 as powershell script to load and then use coffexec to execute **Get-NetLocalGroup**:
 ```
 => set_coffargs /home/kali/CLionProjects/psinline/PS.exe /home/kali/CLionProjects/psinline/PowerView.ps1